AlexEne/AlexEne.github.io/_posts/2018-09-09-Learning-rust.md

 This is a really popular topic nowdays, with new tech like RTX popping up.
 I stumbled upon the [Raytracing in one weekend](https://www.amazon.co.uk/gp/product/B01B5AODD8) book and this was another fun project that I did in rust, probably the first one where I used parallelism (using [rayon](https://github.com/rayon-rs/rayon)).
 You get to learn about multithreading, a bit of ray-sphere intersections, materials and basic raytracing theory.
 I highly recommend the following books: [Raytracing the next week](https://www.amazon.co.uk/Ray-Tracing-Next-Week-Minibooks-ebook/dp/B01CO7PQ8C/) and [Raytracing the rest of your life](https://www.amazon.co.uk/gp/product/B01DN58P8C/).
-Both have great information to get you started and then if you really are into this field, you can move on to [Physically Based Rendering from Theory to Implementation](https://www.amazon.co.uk/Physically-Based-Rendering-Theory-Implementation/dp/0123750792)
+Both have a lot of information to get you started and then if you really are into this field, you can move on to [Physically Based Rendering from Theory to Implementation](https://www.amazon.co.uk/Physically-Based-Rendering-Theory-Implementation/dp/0123750792)

 In this project I learned how threads work in rust and how pleasant and comforting is to get thread-related errors at compile time.